zenml-io/zenml/docs/book/getting-started/deploying-zenml/huggingface.md

 To set up your ZenML app, you need to specify three main components: the Owner (either your personal account or an organization), a Space name, and the Visibility (a bit lower down the page).
 Note that the space visibility needs to be set to 'Public' if you wish to connect to the ZenML server from your local machine.

+PHOTO GOES HERE

 You have the option here to select a higher tier machine to use for your server.
 The advantage of selecting a paid CPU instance is that it is not subject to